+This report summarizes the incentives that were paid to the Apollo 20 Program fellows for the 2015-2016 school year.
 The Apollo 20 Program is a "turnaround" initiative with an emphasis on improving student performance in math.
 The key strategies of the turnaround initiative include having effective principals and effective teachers on the campus, more instructional time, using data to drive instruction, creating a campus culture of high expectations, and providing in-school tutoring.
 The tutoring was implemented using "fellows" with a ratio of two to three students per fellow.
 The initiative began in four high schools and five middle schools in 2010, expanding to include 11 elementary schools in 2011.
 In 2013, one school closed and nine additional schools were added to the program.
-The same 28 schools that participated in 2013-2014 also participated in 2014-2015.
-Incentive programs were designed to support the efforts of the fellows, principals, School Support Officers, and Academic Program Managers of the Apollo campuses.
-Awards paid to each group for the 2014-2015 school year are as follows:
+The same 28 schools that participated in 2013-2014 also participated in 2014-2015 and 2015-2016.
+Incentive programs were designed to support the efforts of the fellows, principals, School Support Officers, and Academic Program Managers of the Apollo campuses although only fellows received incentive awards in the 2015-2016 school year.